 A storm door protects your exterior door from bad weather and provides ventilation.
 Most manufacturers sell prehung doors in kits, so installation is easy.
 Choose a door based on your specific needs and the size and style of your house.

 Before you buy a storm door, check its components in the store.
-Open and close the door to make sure the hinges and latches operate smoothly.
-For long life, the components should be of the highest quality you can afford.
+Open and close the display model to make sure the hinges and latches operate smoothly.
+To get the most out of your storm door, invest in the highest quality components you can afford.

 A pneumatic closer prevents a door from opening too fast or too far, and also closes the door slowly and firmly.
 Most doors have one pneumatic closer, but some have two for extra protection against high winds.
 You can add a second closer, if necessary.
 A sliding washer can hold the door open when needed.

 Your storm door may just need a simple tune-up to be good as new.
 Watch our DIY Basics video: How Do I Adjust My Storm Door?